-Director (age as of March 1, 2021) Year First Became a Director Business Experience Director Business Experience Business Initiatives (from 2008 to 2013) and segment leader for the Travel, Leisure, and Hospitality industry and member of the Global Rea Estate Steering Committee (each from 2013 to 2016).
-Ms. Anand has served on KPMG LLF boards in the U.S. and Americas, the board of the Franciscan Ministries (an organization with a range of real estate assets, including schools, churches and hospitals) and as the chair of both the KPMG Foundation as well as the Chicago Network (a membership organization of senior executives).
-She previously served as the Lead Director for the Women Corporate Directors Education and Development Foundation and served on the board of the US Fund for UNICEF, and currently serves on the board for Rush University Medical Center Ms. Anand has served as a director of Extended Stay America, Inc. (NASDAQ:STAY) since July 2016, where she chairs the Compensation Committee and has also served as a director and Audit Committee Chairwoman of ESH Hospitality Inc. (a REIT subsidiary of Extended Stay America since May 2017.
-In September 2018, she joined the Board of Elanco Animal Health, Inc. (NYSE:ELAN) where she chairs the Audit Committee.
-Barbara B. Hill (68) 2013 Ms. Hill brings to the Board years of experience in operating healthcare-related companies.
-Ms. Hill is currently an Operating Partner of NexPhase Capita (formerly Moelis Capital Partners), a private equity firm, where she focuses on healthcare-related investments and providing strategic and operating support for NexPhase's healthcare portfolic companies.
-She began as an Operating Partner of Moelis Capital Partners in March 2011.
-From March 2006 to September 2010, Ms. Hill served as Chief Executive Officer and a director of ValueOptions, Inc., a managed behavioral health company, and FHC Health Systems, Inc., its paren company.
-Prior to that, Ms. Hill served as Presiden and a director of Express Scripts, Inc., a pharmacy benefits management company.
-In previous positions, Ms. Hill was responsible for operations nationally for Cigna HealthCare, and also served as the CEO of health plans owned by Prudential.
-Aetna, and the Johns Hopkins Health System.
-She was active with the boards or committees of the Association of Health Insurance Plans and other health insurance industry groups.
-Currently, she serves as a board member of Integra LifeSciences Holdings Corporation, a medical device and technology company.
-She previously served as a board member of Owens & Minor, a healthcare distribution company, from 2017 to August 2019; St Jude Medical Corporation, a medical device company from 2007 to January 2017, until its sale to Abbott Labs;
+Director (age as of March 1, 2022) Became a Director Business Experience Director (age as of March 1, 2022) conditions.
+Prior to Sanofi, Dr. Egbuonu-Davis co founded and served as director for ROI Squared, LLC, i privately-held life science company focused on diagnosti medical devices, and served as managing director fo LED Enterprise, LLC, where she advised biopharmaceutical companies and trade associations of health care reform, technology assessment, quality metric and incentives and implications for research and services She also served in senior advisor roles for Avalere Health and Booz Allen Hamilton.
+She also previously served fo 13 years in various roles at Pfizer, Inc. (NYSE:PFE) where she led clinical and outcomes researci departments, supported product value assessments in support of reimbursement and adoption and influencee product investment and development decisions Dr. Egbuonu-Davis currently serves on the Johns Hopkin Medicine Board of Trustees and the National Advisor Council for the Johns Hopkins University School o Education.
+Barbara B. Hill (69) 2013 Ms. Hill brings to the Board years of experience ir operating healthcare-related companies.
+Ms. Hill is currently an Operating Partner of NexPhase Capita (formerly Moelis Capital Partners), a private equity firm where she focuses on healthcare-related investments and providing strategic and operating support for NexPhase's healthcare portfolio companies.
+She began as ar Operating Partner of Moelis Capital Partners ir March 2011.
+From March 2006 to September 2010 Ms. Hill served as Chief Executive Officer and a director of ValueOptions, Inc., a managed behavioral health company, and FHC Health Systems, Inc., its parent company.
+Prior to that, from August 2004 to March 2006, she served as Chairman and Chief Executive Officer of Woodhaven Health Services, an institutional pharmacy company.
+In addition, from 2002 to 2003, Ms. Hill served as President and a director of Express Scripts, Inc., a pharmacy benefits management company.
+In previous positions, Ms. Hill was responsible for operations nationally for Cigna HealthCare, and also served as the CEO of health plans owned by Prudential, Aetna and the Johns Hopkins Health System.
+She was also active with the boards or committees of the Association of Health Insurance Plans and other health insurance industry groups.
+Currently, she serves as a board member of Integra LifeSciences Holdings Corporation, a medical

+Integra LiteSciences Holdings Corporation, a medical device and technology company.
+She previously served as a board member of Owens & Minor, a healthcare distribution company, from 2017 to August 2019; St. Jude Medical Corporation, a medical device company, from 2007 to January 2017, until its sale to Abbott Labs; and Revera Inc., a Canadian company